buffer/thug/docs/source/api.rst

         t.analyze("http://www.google.com")

-Take a look at how the test suite automation scripts in *samples/steps/* directory make use of the Thug API for an example of how to perform a local file analysis.
+Take a look at how the test suite automation scripts in the *tests* directory make use of the Thug API for an example of how to perform a local file analysis.

 Thug API interface definition is reported below for convenience.